ToughTechs151/robot-template/Docs/VSCode.md

 Sometimes you need to edit the settings.json files directly.
 The easiest way to open the files in a VSCode editor window is to open the settings editor, then click the tab that corresponds to the file you want, either the user or workspace file, and then scroll down until you see a line that says "Edit in settings.json file". ![Edit in settings.json file](img/editinsettings.jpg)  Just click that line an an editor will appear with the correct file.
 The setting that was associated with the line will be inserted in the file, but you can just use the "Undo" command under the "Edit" menu (or <Ctrl+z>) to remove it again.

-The syntax of JSON files is beyond the scope of this document, but if you are aksed to directly modify one you will be shown exactly what to enter.
+The syntax of JSON files is beyond the scope of this document, but if you are asked to directly modify one you will be shown exactly what to enter.

 Once the file is is changed how you want, remember to save it.

+See [VSCode Getting Started documentation](https://code.visualstudio.com/docs/getstarted/settings) for more information on settings in VSCode.

 ### Specific Preference Settings